 The Orchard Park Central School District received the Best Communities for Music Education designation from The NAMM Foundation for its outstanding commitment to music education.
 Orchard Park is one of 4% of districts across the nation receiving the prestigious award in 2017 and 2018.
 The Best Communities for Music Education designation is awarded to districts that demonstrate outstanding achievement in efforts to provide music access and education to all students.
 We are proud of the support of our community so that our students can excel in academics, athletics and the arts.

 The goals for the Orchard Park Central School District remain constant and can be summarized in several words – dedication, commitment, and a determination to strive for the success of all children.
 We do this through the volunteerism and service of our towns, villages, parents and teacher community.
 Adults and businesses are encouraged to participate in school-based shared decision teams, parent teacher organizations, community education, and community/school outreach forums.
 The maintenance of open and honest dialogue promotes understanding and appreciation of not only the educational issues facing all of us today but resource allocation as well.
-The Orchard Park Central School District prides itself on helping our students to build lives which can be lived capably, responsible, and fully.
+The Orchard Park Central School District prides itself on helping our students to build lives which can be lived capably, responsibly, and fully.